-- In rural schools, students scored 4% above in Language and 1% lower in Mathematics as compared to the national average.
-Students' scores were at par with the national average in The World Around Us. - In urban schools, students scored 1% above the national average in Language.
-Students scored 3% lower than the national average in both Mathematics and The World Around Us.
+- In rural schools, students scored 1% below the national average in Language, Mathematics and The World Around Us. - In urban schools, students scored 5% higher in Language, and 2% higher in both Mathematics and The World Around Us than the national average.